 Spring and Early Summer is the Perfect Time to Make a Transition

 In most of the U.S., gas is king as far as heating a home goes.
 However, not all homes were built with natural gas service to each house.
-In these cases an air handler with an electric heat kit is used in heating mode.
+In these cases, an air handler with an electric heat kit is used in heating mode.
 Electricity powers the heat, which is more costly than running a gas furnace which uses natural gas as fuel.

 Heat Pumps with Electric Air Handlers

 For those homeowners who use electric heat in their home, another option is available in warmer climates like Dallas.
 A heat pump is often paired with an electric heat air handler to cut down on those high energy bills that electric heat is notorious for causing.
 From the outside, a heat pump looks just like a typical A/C condenser that sits on the side of your house.
 In the summertime, it functions just as a condenser would to cool your home.
-However inside of the unit, components are added at the factory to allow the same unit that cools your house in the summer to heat your house in the winter.
-It does both, using the refrigeration cycle and becomes a compact alternative to having both a furnace and A/C unit.
+However, inside of the unit, components are added at the factory to allow the same unit that cools your house in the summer to heat your house in the winter.
+It does both using the refrigeration cycle and becomes a compact alternative to having both a furnace and A/C unit.

-It may sound counter-intuitive at first, but even during cold weather, there is still heat which can be drawn from the air outside and pumped indoors.
+It may sound counter-intuitive at first, but even during cold weather, there is still heat that can be drawn from the air outside and pumped indoors.
 This is possible due to the application of basic physics in the refrigeration cycle.
 The specifics behind this phenomenon are not important for the homeowner to know.
 What is important is that in areas with mild winters (like Dallas, TX) the heat pump paired with an electric heat air handler is a more economical way to heat a residence than electric resistance heating only.

 If you’re building a new home without access to a gas utility company or are considering replacing your HVAC system and already live in a home without natural gas, a heat pump might be right for you.
 As always, there are a few pros and cons to weigh.